antik9/OTUS_HOMEWORKS/HW_03_API/README.md

 ```
 python3 api.py
 ```
-By default server is on 8080 port of your localhost and there is no log file.
-All log information goes to stdout.
+By default server is on 8080 port of your localhost and there is no log file, all log information goes to stdout.
-If you want to change this configuration you can pass port and log by their short and long options name like this:
+If you want to change this configuration you can pass port and name of log file by their short and long options names like this:
 ```
 python3 api.py -p 8989
 python3 api.py --port 8989